JPEG XR

 JPEG XR (JPEG extended range) is an image compression standard for continuous tone photographic images, based on the HD Photo (formerly Windows Media Photo) specifications that Microsoft originally developed and patented.
 It supports both lossy and lossless compression, and is the preferred image format for Ecma-388 Open XML Paper Specification documents.

-Support for the format was made available in Adobe Flash Player 11.0, Adobe AIR 3.0, Sumatra PDF 2.1, Windows Imaging Component, .NET Framework 3.0, Windows Vista, Windows 7, Windows 8, Internet Explorer 9, Internet Explorer 10, Internet Explorer 11, Pale Moon 27.2.
-As of January 2021, there were still no cameras that shoot photos in the JPEG XR (.JXR) format.
+The format is natively supported by Windows Vista and later as well as Internet Explorer 9, 10 and 11.
+Third-party support for the format includes Adobe AIR, Affinity Photo, Paint.NET, and Sumatra PDF.

 History

 Microsoft first announced Windows Media Photo at WinHEC 2006, and then renamed it to HD Photo in November of that year.
 In July 2007, the Joint Photographic Experts Group and Microsoft announced HD Photo to be under consideration to become a JPEG standard known as JPEG XR.
 On 16 March 2009, JPEG XR was given final approval as ITU-T Recommendation T.832 and starting in April 2009, it became available from the ITU-T in "pre-published" form.
 On 19 June 2009, it passed an ISO/IEC Final Draft International Standard (FDIS) ballot, resulting in final approval as International Standard ISO/IEC 29199-2.
 The ITU-T updated its publication with a corrigendum approved in December 2009, and ISO/IEC issued a new edition with similar corrections on 30 September 2010.

 In 2010, after completion of the image coding specification, the ITU-T and ISO/IEC also published a motion format specification (ITU-T T.833 | ISO/IEC 29199-3), a conformance test set (ITU-T T.834 | ISO/IEC 29199-4), and reference software (ITU-T T.835 | ISO/IEC 29199-5) for JPEG XR.
 In 2011, they published a technical report describing the workflow architecture for the use of JPEG XR images in applications (ITU-T T.Sup2 | ISO/IEC TR 29199-1).

+Since the release of Windows 11, version 24H2 in October 2024, HDR images in JPEG XR can be set as HDR wallpapers.